Belk files Chapter 11 bankruptcy in Houston, giving the retail icon a lifeline

 Once one of Charlotte’s top companies, Belk filed Chapter 11 bankruptcy in Houston late Tuesday.
 It’s the first step in the Charlotte retail icon’s reorganization plan that will see its owner, Sycamore Partners, cede a large stake of the company to its lenders while maintaining control.

-The hearing for the bankruptcy, which is expected to be completed in a quick 24 hours, is scheduled for 3 p.m.
-EST Wednesday.
+The hearing for the bankruptcy, which is expected to be completed in a quick 24 hour span, is scheduled for 8 a.m.
+CST Wednesday.

-“The COVID-19 pandemic directly resulted in drastic declines in sales, revenue, and liquidity,” said Belk Chief Financial Officer William Langley in a filing connected with the bankruptcy.
+“The COVID-19 pandemic directly resulted in drastic declines in sales, revenue, and liquidity,” said Belk’s Chief Financial Officer William Langley in a filing alongside the bankruptcy.

 “Belk stands here today with an actionable and comprehensive solution to its capital structure and liquidity issues,” Langley said.